OUR WINE HISTORY

 “We made a wine from what we had.
 We introduced 10% of Verdelho grape from the vineyards of Maria João aunt,” says Marco, “our idea was that the wine was drinkable, honestly”.

-From drinkable, the white wine of the abandoned vineyard became pertussis with friends and people to whom they were tasting.
+From drinkable, the white wine of the abandoned vineyard came to be celebrated among friends and people to whom they were tasting.
 But in doubt - would it be kind? - Marco and Maria João decided to “evaluate at the highest level” what “everyone said was wonderful”.
 And that's when the London wine contests and Robert Parker's evaluation come up.
 It was proof that the wine was indeed good, and also that “in Madeira you can make good white wines”.

 From then on, the project changed.
 The tourist units, which will start construction between November this year and January 2020, have been reduced from six to five to preserve the existing vineyards to the full and the owners of Quinta do Cardo decided to create a micro winery for the production of three new distinct wines.
 1500 bottles no more.
 “Small productions, small lots of other wines with partnerships with other producers in the region,” they say.